 So let’s start without any further delay.

 Decision trees work well on training data but poorly over the testing dataset.
 In other words, decision trees are prone to overfitting, especially when a tree is particularly deep.
-Hence, a single Decision Tree might not be the best fit for complex real-life problems.
-Then why not make multiple decision trees and then make a conclusive decision based on all DTs predictions?
-That’s where Random forest comes into the picture.
+Hence, a single Decision Tree is not the best fit for complex real-life problems.
+One intuitive suggestion to tackle this problem can be to make multiple decision trees, train them and then make a conclusive decision based on all DTs' predictions.
+That's what Random forest does for us.

 Random forest is a flexible, easy-to-use supervised machine learning algorithm that falls under the Ensemble learning approach.
 It strategically combines multiple decision trees (a.k.a. weak learners) to solve a particular computational problem.
-If we talk about the ensemble approach, the two most popular ensemble methods are Bagging and Boosting.
+If we talk about all the ensemble approaches in machine learning, the two most popular ensemble methods are Bagging and Boosting.
 To understand the Random Forest, we require the Bagging approach.
-So, let’s learn about bagging in detail.
+So, let's learn about it first.

-Bagging, also called Bootstrap Aggregating, is a machine learning ensemble technique designed to improve the stability and accuracy of machine learning algorithms.
-It helps in eliminating the overfitting by reducing the variance of the output.
-To create a firm understanding of how bagging works, we should understand how bootstrapping works in bagging, which helps bagging techniques reduce overfitting.
+Bagging, also called Bootstrap Aggregating, is a machine-learning ensemble technique designed to improve the stability and accuracy of machine-learning algorithms.
+It helps eliminate overfitting by reducing the variance of the output.
+To understand how Bagging works, let's first understand what bootstrapping is and how does it work?

-In other words, we will create various datasets by selecting random samples from the original training set.
-A single observation might appear multiple times in the new bootstrapped dataset.
-The number of observations in the bootstrapped dataset would equal the original training set’s number of observations.
-These so formed bootstrapped training datasets are used in training the weak learners.
-The bootstrap technique helps in reducing the variance of the predictions, which vastly improves the overall predictive performance.
+We will create multiple datasets in bootstrapping by selecting random samples from the original training set.
+A single observation might appear multiple times in the newly formed dataset, also called bootstrapped dataset.
+The number of observations in the bootstrapped dataset would equal the original training set's number of observations.
+These so-formed bootstrapped training datasets are used in training weak learners.
+This technique helps reduce the predictions' variance, vastly improving the overall predictive performance.

 The fundamental idea behind a random forest is to combine the predictions made by many decision trees into a single model.
-Individually, predictions made by decision trees may not be accurate, but when combined, the predictions will be closer to the actual value as it will give a scope of landing in the position of global optima for the cost function used for classification or regression problems.
+Individual predictions made by decision trees may need to be revised.
+So, when combined, the predictions will be closer to the actual value as it will give a scope of landing in the position of global optima for the cost function used for classification or regression problems.

 Random Forest combines the simplicity of Decision Trees with flexibility resulting in vastly improved accuracy.
-But we must be thinking,
+But the question is still the same,

-In Random Forest, only a subset of features is selected at random out of total features, and the best split feature from the subset is used to split each node in a tree, whereas in bagging, all features are considered for splitting a node.
+In training any tree algorithm, we split the node by selecting the best feature present in the dataset on which we are training it.
+In Random Forest, we select only a subset of features randomly from the total features, and then the best split feature from the selected subset is used to split each node in a tree.
+Whereas in Bagging, all features are considered for splitting a node.
 Random Forest is a natural extension of Bagging.
-For example, one dataset has ten different features, but when we build DTs for the random forest, we will use only 3 out of 10.
+For example, one dataset has ten different features, but when we build DTs for the random forest, we need to use only 3 out of 10 features.

 Multiple Bootstrapped datasets are created by drawing samples randomly with replacements from the original dataset.
 The same observations can appear more than once.
 The number of observations is the same in bootstrapped and the original dataset.